 Number 3.1(1) Description Amended and Restated Certificate of Incorporation of Chimerix, Inc. 3.2(1) Amended and Restated Bylaws of Chimerix, Inc. 4.1(2) Form of Common Stock Certificate of the Registrant.
 4.2(2) Form of Warrant to Purchase Stock issued to participants in the Registrant's Series F Preferred Stock financing dated February 7, 2011.
 4.3(2) Warrant to Purchase Series F Preferred Stock issued to Silicon Valley Bank on January 27, 2012.
-4.4(2) Warrant to Purchase Series D Preferred Stock issued to Silicon Valley Bank on November 24, 2008.
-4.5(2) Warrant to Purchase Series B-1 Preferred Stock issued to General Electric Capital Corporation on November 5, 2003.
-4.6(2) Amended and Restated Investor Rights Agreement dated February 7, 2011 by and among the Registrant and certain of its stockholders.
+4.4(2) Warrant to Purchase Series B-1 Preferred Stock issued to General Electric Capital Corporation on November 5, 2003.
+4.5(2) Amended and Restated Investor Rights Agreement dated February 7, 2011 by and among the Registrant and certain of its stockholders.
+10.1 Contract modification No. 14, dated May 30, 2013, to the contract by and between Chimerix, Inc. and the Biomedical Advanced Research and Development Authority of the United States Department of Health and Human Services dated February 16, 2011, as amended.
 31.1 Certification of Principal Executive Officer pursuant to Rule 13a-14(a) or Rule 15d-14(a) of the Securities Exchange Act of 1934, as amended.
 31.2 Certification of Principal Financial Officer pursuant to Rule 13a-14(a) or Rule 15d-14(a) of the Securities Exchange Act of 1934, as amended.
 32.1 Certification of Principal Executive Officer pursuant to Rule 13a-14(b) of the Securities Exchange Act of 1934, as amended, and 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
 32.2 Certification of Principal Financial Officer pursuant to Rule 13a-14(b) of the Securities Exchange Act of 1934, as amended, and 18 U.S.C.
 Section 1350, as adopted pursuant Section 906 of the Sarbanes-Oxley Act of 2002.
 101.INS XBRL Instance Document.
 101.SCH XBRL Taxonomy Extension Schema Document.
 101.CAL XBRL Taxonomy Extension Calculation Linkbase Document.
 101.DEF XBRL Taxonomy Extension Definition Linkbase Document.

+Number Description

-Number Description 101.LAB XBRL Taxonomy Extension Label Linkbase Document.
+101.LAB XBRL Taxonomy Extension Label Linkbase Document.

 101.PRE XBRL Taxonomy Extension Presentation Linkbase Document.

-^{} In accordance with Rule 406T of Regulation S-T, the XBRL related information in Exhibit 101 to this Quarterly Report on Form 10-Q is furnished and shall not be deemed to be "filed" for purposes of Section 18 of the Exchange Act, or otherwise subject to the liability of the section, and shall not be part of any registration statement or other document filed under the Securities Act or the Exchange Act, except as shall be expressly set forth by specific reference in such filing.

-- (1) Incorporated by reference to Chimerix, Inc.'s Current Report on Form 8-K, filed on April 16, 2013. - (2) Incorporated by reference to Chimerix, Inc.'s Registration Statement on Form S-1 (No. 333-187145), as amended.
+- In accordance with Rule 406T of Regulation S-T, the XBRL related information in Exhibit 101 to this Quarterly Report on Form 10-Q is furnished and shall not be deemed to be "filed" for purposes of Section 18 of the Exchange Act, or otherwise subject to the liability of the section, and shall not be part of any registration statement or other document filed under the Securities Act or the Exchange Act, except as shall be expressly set forth by specific reference in such filing. - Certain confidential portions of this Exhibit have been omitted pursuant to a request for confidential treatment.
+Omitted portions have been filed separately with the Securities and Exchange Commission. - (1) Incorporated by reference to Chimerix, Inc.'s Current Report on Form 8-K, filed on April 16, 2013. - (2) Incorporated by reference to Chimerix, Inc.'s Registration Statement on Form S-1 (No. 333-187145), as amended.